Need an injection of fresh thinking that won't break the bank?

-We’re currently offering a 130 hour funded graduate internship programme – find out more here.
+We’re currently offering a 150 hour funded internship scheme – find out more here.

 We can help you put together bespoke teams of students to tackle specific projects or to help you develop a solution to a complex business problem.
 Projects can involve organising events, conducting market research or designing and implementing websites and other IT systems - whatever your business needs.